Felix45/todo-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Webpack Boilerplate
+# Todo list

-> This is boilerplate setup for setting up webpack in a project
+> This is a simple web app that allows users of the application to add and remove tasks they plan to do during the day.

 ## Built With